microsoftgraph/msgraph-training-dataconnect/Demos/01-setup/README.md

     ![Screenshot of the Managed access to Microsoft Graph data connect settings](./../../Images/m365-setup-01.png)

-1. Enable the toggle button at the top of the dialog to **Turn Managed access to Microsoft Graph in Microsoft Azure Preview on or off for your entire organization.**
+1. Enable the toggle button at the top of the dialog to **Turn Microsoft Graph data connect on or off for your entire organization.**
 1. Enter **Consent Request Approvers** (*or the name of the group you created previously*) in the **Group of users to make approval decisions** and select **Save**.